Hritvik-Mohan/hld-simulator-docs/planning/TICKETS.md

 **Context**: The React Flow canvas has its own internal node/edge format.
 We need to convert that into the `TopologyJSON` format the engine expects, filling in defaults for any unconfigured properties.

+> **Note (post T-043)**: Once the Topology State Store (T-043) is built, this serializer becomes the `exportTopology()` method on the store.
+The mapping logic and default values defined here still apply — they move into the store's derived state computation.
+This ticket should still be built first as a standalone function, then integrated into the store.

 **What to build**:

 ```typescript